lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

         def transform : ChainedTransformRoot = (document).metaProcess(new SpaceSkipingMetaProcessor())
     }

-Each rule has a name and a rule body which is a combination of operators and unite transformation.
+Each rule has a name and a rule body which is a combination of operators and unite transformations.

 ## Transformer

 The Transformer inherites from the Parser class.
 It overrides specific methods in order to accomplish transformations in the parsed stream.
+For example :

     class TransformSampleTransformer extends TransformSampleParser {
         /**